 Excursions from Pushkar

-Visiting Pushkar one can also visit Kunchaman Fort, Dargah of Sufi Saint Hazrat Khwaja Moinuddin Hasan Chisti at Ajmer, A ride to Merta city and Sambhar Lake.
+While Visiting Pushkar, one can also visit nearby attractions.
+They are Kunchaman Fort, Dargah of Sufi Saint Hazrat Khwaja Moinuddin Hasan Chisti at Ajmer, A ride to Merta city and Sambhar Lake.

 Jaipur Stuff website is aiming to provide all Jaipur information here on this site.
 Find Jaipur News, things to do in Jaipur, days out in Jaipur, Jaipur attractions and sightseeing, what’s on, shopping, handicrafts, Jewellery, Stones, Jaipur events, tours, restaurants and hotels in Jaipur.
 Explore Jaipur with useful information and Jaipur NEWS.